Charlie Chan at Monte Carlo

-Charlie Chan at Monte Carlo is a 1937 American movie directed by Eugene Forde.
+Charlie Chan at Monte Carlo is a 1937 American mystery film directed by Eugene Forde and starring Warner Oland, Keye Luke and Virginia Field.
 The main character is Charlie Chan, a Chinese-Hawaiian detective.
-This was the sixteenth and final Charlie Chan film with Warner Oland portraying Chan.
+This was the sixteenth and final Charlie Chan film with Oland portraying Chan.
 The film features Keye Luke as Charlie's son Lee and character actor Harold Huber as a French police inspector.
+It was produced and distributed by 20th Century-Fox.

 Warner Oland contracted bronchial pneumonia during his visit to Sweden and died there on August 6, 1938, at age 57.
 The series continued at Fox for another eleven entries with Sidney Toler.
 In 1942 Fox sold it to Monogram Pictures, and it continued on even after Toler's death in 1947 with Roland Winters in the role through six films into 1949.
+Keye Luke would also reprise his role as Lee Chan from the film in Mr. Moto's Gamble (1938), a film originally produced to be a Charlie Chan film prior to Oland's death.